Skip to content

 Third-party payment cancellation Third party

-Some third-party payment processors allow end customers to cancel billing agreements directly.
+Some third-party processors allow end customers to cancel billing agreements directly.
 If the processor allows this, listen for any associated events and then cancel the subscription on Stripe.

 Refunds and disputes Third party